ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ---

-We can use the same idea we used to estimate $\pi$ to find the area under the graph of continuous functions in a specified range, a.k.a the definite integral of $f$ in that range.
+Now, let's see how we can use the Monte Carlo method to find the value of definite integrals of continuous functions in a specified range.

 Just as a reminder, if $f: [a,b] \rightarrow \mathbb{R}$ is a continuous function, then the quantity $$S = \int_a^b f(x)dx,$$ represents the area of the region between the graph of $f$ and the $x-$axis.